 In this article, we will discuss how to protect solar panels from hail and what the best options for solar panel protection are.

-A typical solar panel can withstand up to 25mm of hail that has a falling rate of 23 meters a second (or 50 miles per hour).
+A typical set up like an Eco-worthy solar panel can withstand up to 25mm of hail that has a falling rate of 23 meters a second (or 50 miles per hour).
 The hailstone has to hit the panel with a force of around 8000 kN/m² (or 34000 pounds per square inch) in order for it to cause any significant damage.

 Even after severe weather like a hailstorm, it is unlikely to see any significant damage as most solar panel systems are manufactured to withstand any impacts (including large hailstones).